What To Pack For Winter In Europe

 Outdoors + Snow Boots

-Don’t forget to keep your head warm!
-Beanies are easy to pack, so feel free to pack an extra one to add a different element to your outfit.
+Don’t forget to keep your head and hands warm!
+Beanies and gloves are easy to pack, so feel free to pack extras to add a different element to your outfit.
 If you are planning on bringing a hat, try not to bring more than one as they are harder to pack.

 A space saver trick is to pack something that has double duty, like a chic camera bag that can double as a regular handbag.
 Bonus points when your camera bag doesn’t scream “Hey, expensive camera equipment here!” -